Ranxin2023/LLM_demo/readme.md

 ### 4. 📌 Fine-Tuning
 #### 4.1 What Is Fine-Tuning?
-**Fine-tuning** is the process of taking a pre-trained language model (e.g., BERT, GPT, etc.) and training it further on **a smaller, domain-specific dataset** to adapt it to a specific task (like sentiment classification or question answering).
+- **Fine-tuning** is the process of taking a pre-trained language model (like GPT, BERT, or T5) and training it further on a smaller, domain-specific dataset to make it perform better on a specific task or language style.

 #### 🧠 4.2 Why Fine-Tuning Works
 - When a model like DistilBERT is pre-trained:
     - It learns general knowledge of language patterns.